afunnydev/tinysociety/content/articles/2018-09-14-tiny-house-hotel-the-best-places-to-let-you-live-the-ultimate-tiny-lifestyle.md

 ## The Takeaway

 Who’s ready to book their stay?
 If you aren’t completely sold on the tiny life, then booking a tiny house hotel is the next best thing!
 For those of you who are in need of a good ‘ol fashioned vacation, a tiny hotel is by far the superior choice.
 While a standard hotel may provide comfort and reliability, a tiny house hotel provides all that and an experience.
 But most importantly, a tiny house hotel provides you with everything you need and nothing you don’t--and what could be better than that?

+Interested in learning more about tiny house getaways?
+[Read more here...](https://www.tinysociety.co/articles/tiny-house-getaway-beautiful-tiny-houses-to-rent-in-the-us/)